 Keep in mind that it’s next to impossible to have a seamless transition without any issues, so learn to give yourself a break.
 What’s most important in this case is to have a foolproof system.
 Deadlines and schedules cannot be flouted, and you should not be more lenient than you would be in the office.

 Set up regular working hours that are appropriate for employees, taking into consideration their time zones and locations.
 As for implementing office culture, requiring meetings with mandatory live video streaming could simulate a work environment.

 Organization and scheduling could also pose a challenge because your team may have varying schedules due to personal circumstances.
 Compromise is the best resolution to organizational conflicts.

-Digital workplaces are gradually becoming the norm across the board, and the demand for remote workers and jobs are at an all-time high.
+Digital workplaces are gradually becoming the norm across the board, and the demand for remote workers and jobs is at an all-time high.
 With this new avenue of cooperation comes many challenges that we need to overcome day by day.

-Focus on the benefits of taking your company online such as being able to hire the best and brightest individuals regardless of their location.
+Focus on the benefits of taking your company online, such as being able to hire the best and brightest individuals regardless of their location.
 The sense of freedom working from home affords workers could lead to higher productivity and employee satisfaction.